KianYang-Lee/pandas-tutorial/README.md

 - `06_data_analysis.ipynb`: Performing more in-depth data analysis using rolling window, grouping method and more [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/KianYang-Lee/pandas-tutorial/blob/main/contents/06_data_analysis.ipynb)
 - `07_data_visualization.ipynb`: Depicting data in various visualizations [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/KianYang-Lee/pandas-tutorial/blob/main/contents/07_data_visualization.ipynb)

+## Slide

+An introductory slide deck to `pandas` is available <a href='https://docs.google.com/presentation/d/1RQDsvwuNiETPH3iZ6YYGzZZBOICi0ySdYHIkjxiarMo/edit?usp=sharing'>here</a>.

 ## Dependencies

+A Google Colaboratory URL is embedded in the button beside each notebook.
+One click on it and you are ready to check out the contents.
+If you want to access the notebooks locally, follow the steps below.

 Isolating each environment for different projects is the best practice.
 One of the way you can create virtual environment is by using Python's native `virtualenv` module.
 At this directory's root, execute the following to create a virtual environment: